-IBM is guiding their design practice and address some of the logistical challenges of scaling design using a visual workspace with MURAL.
+IBM is guiding their design practice and addressing logistical challenges of scaling design using a visual workspace with MURAL.

 Just ask Doug Powell — he knows.
-He’s the head of the design education program.
+Doug is the head of the design education program¹.
 And his teams have been using MURAL effectively to accelerate a growing culture of design thinking.

-We were fortunate to be able to host him in a live webinar.
-In the webinar, he laid out IBM’s approach and discussed where MURAL fits in.
-Below is the recording of the webinar.
-(NOTE that some of the words are cut off in the presentation due to a poor audio connection.)
+MURAL was fortunate to be able to host him in a live webinar.
+In the webinar, Doug laid out IBM’s approach and discussed where MURAL fits in.

 One technique Doug highlighted is "timeboxing."
 It’s simple: limit each team exercise to 2-5 minutes.
 You’ll find this brings focus to the group, particularly when working remotely.